 “Love and the community and social change.
 I think about the seeds of my own practice as an artist, an activist.
 It’s really tied up with those three notions which come from I guess my mother who is the root for me. who was someone who I loved deeply and who loved community and who was a social activist and believed that in order for us to be in community that we had to figure out a way in which we could nurture that community.” – Lynn Nottage

 Bring love to social action with Ruth King on Ep.
 87 of the Metta Hour Podcast

 Lynn talks about the aspects of creativity and collaboration that are integral to her craft as a playwright.
 She talks about the surrender and empathy necessary to create characters and connect with audiences.

-“My exercise as a playwright is to go inside and find out why do they hurt and how can I explore that hurt and how does the way in which they hurt impact my life.
-So “Sweat.” became this exercise of entering into the different ways we hurt.
+“My exercise as a playwright is to go inside & find out why we hurt.
+How can I explore that hurt & how does the way in which we hurt impact my life?
 Whether we’re black, we’re white or we’re Latino.” – Lynn Nottage

 Questions From The Heart (35:20)